 - All Internet access must be in support of education and research and consistent with the educational objectives of the Diocese of St. Augustine. - The use of the Internet is a privilege, not a right, and inappropriate use will result in suspension or cancellation of that privilege. - Do not post personal contact information about yourself or other people.
 Personal contact information includes your complete name, home address, telephone number, school address and credit card number.
-Do not access any chat room or initiate any personal contact online. - Be polite and use appropriate language.
+Do not access any chat room or initiate any personal contact online.

+- Be polite and use appropriate language.
 Do not be abusive in your messages to others.
 Do not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful language.
 Promptly report any message you receive that is inappropriate or makes you feel uncomfortable to your teacher.
 Remember that electronic mail (e-mail) is not private.
 Others also have access to all mail.
 Incoming e-mail will be received through a classroom account and will be reviewed by your teacher or the school's Technology Coordinator. - Do not attempt to access information that is profane or obscene, that advocates illegal acts, or that advocates violence or discrimination towards other persons.
 Messages relating to or in support of illegal activities may be reported to the authorities.
 If you mistakenly access inappropriate information, immediately tell your teacher.
 Do not show the information to other users.
 This will protect you against a claim that you have intentionally violated this policy. - Do not download any software without the prior consent of your teacher.
 Do not bring, USBs or CDs to school or use them without your teacher's permission.
 Do not make any deliberate attempt to disrupt the computer system or destroy data by spreading computer viruses or by any other means. - The school specifically denies any responsibility for the accuracy or quality of information obtained through Internet services.
 Do not use information in reports, etc., without citing the source.
 Use of another's work without a citation is plagiarism.

-LUNCHES:
+LUNCHES:SEE COVID ADDENDUM

 Since the school has no cafeteria facilities, lunch must be brought from home.
 Drinks may be purchased from the school vending machine for \$1.00.
+Due to COVID-19 drinks will not be available until further notice.
+During class time students make have water only.
+No flavored water is allowed.